Celebrating self-expression as a basic human right essential for the

 The streets arts are dynamic and constantly changing.
 This site is only one gateway to this world.
 Please forward comments, corrections, and ideas back this way.
 The information is only as good as we share it.

 This information has been published for over five decades now.
-Thisis informational web site is provided to national news organizations, libraries, arts councils and legal clinics free of charge as part of the advocacy to expand the public support of the street arts.
-Please support this effort by becoming a member or making a donation on form below or online through the secure sites Social Seam or Paypal on the links below.
+This informational web site is provided to national news organizations, libraries, arts councils and legal clinics free of charge as part of the advocacy to expand the public support of the street arts.
+Please support this effort by becoming a member or making a donation on form below or online through the secure site Paypal on the links below.
 Many thanks.

 Stephen Baird, Street Arts and Buskers Advocates